sweeneydavidj/sweeneydavidj.github.io/content/posts/2024-12-27-emacs-30-ubuntu-24.04/index.md

 (require 'elixir-ts-mode)

 ;; elixir-mode, elixir-ts-mode, heex-ts-mode
-;; are setup in the eglot-server-programs variable to look for ;; language_server.sh
+;; are set up in the eglot-server-programs variable to look for ;; language_server.sh
 ;; so just add that to the path in ~/.profile using...
 ;; PATH="/opt/elixir-ls/release:$PATH"